hongtao021022/hongtao021022.github.io/_pages/about.md

   *Is Democracy Equal to the Right to Vote? -- An Analysis of Substantive and Procedural Democracy in the U.S.*
    - PESD 2022 International Academic Conference (2022)*

-  *The Process of Financialization in the Industrialized Economies: In the Perspective of the Credit-Money System*
+  *A Historical Overview of the Development of China's Fiscal Theory and Debt Governance*
-     - 2nd International Conference on Economy and Finance, Enterprise Reform, and Marketing Research (2024)*
+     - 6th International Conference on Economics, Management, and Cultural Industry (ICEMCI 2024)*

 ---